uptycslabs/terraform-azurerm-tenant-integration/README.md

 It integrates multiple child subscriptions available under the Azure Tenant.

-It creates the following resources:
+## Prerequisites [Do Not Skip]

+Ensure you have the following privileges before you execute the Terraform Script:

+- Administrative roles:
+  - Privileged Role Administrator
-* Application
+  - Application Administrator
-* Service principal to the application
+- Owner Role to the Root.

-* It attaches the following roles and permissions to the service principal:
+  For more information visit: [https://learn.microsoft.com/en-us/azure/role-based-access-control/elevate-access-global-admin]

+Absence of the above privileges will result in Access related issues when trying to run the Terraform.

+## What does the Terraform do?

+Terraform is going to create a new **Service Principal** corresponding to our Multi-Tenant App Registration and assign below Roles/Permissions/Policies to it.
+Uptycs requires these set of Roles/Permissions to be able to fetch the required information from your Tenant:

 **Roles**:

 - Reader
 - Key Vault Reader
 - Storage Blob Data Reader
 - Storage Account Key Operator Service Role
 - Custom read-only access for required resources

 **API permissions**:

 - Directory.Read.All
 - Organization.Read.All
 - User.Read.All
 - Group.Read.All
 - OnPremisesPublishingProfiles.ReadWrite.All
 - Application.Read.All
 - UserAuthenticationMethod.Read.All
 - Policy.Read.All

 **Policies**:

 - Key Vault Access Policy (certificate_permissions : List, Get)

-## Prerequisites

-Ensure you have the following privileges before you execute the Terraform Script:
-* Administrative roles:
-  * Global administrator

-* Owner Role to the Root.

-    For more information visit: [https://learn.microsoft.com/en-us/azure/role-based-access-control/elevate-access-global-admin]

 ## Authentication